SpoonX/rn-video/README.md

 #### tvOS

-Run `react-native link` to link the react-native-video library.
+Run `react-native link` to link the rn-video library.

 `react-native link` don’t works properly with the tvOS target so we need to add the library manually.